 Sustainability is an integral part of our corporate strategy and business activities.
-Our sustainability targets are based on the Federal Council's Energy Strategy 2050, the Paris Agreement on Climate Change and the Sustainable Development Goals (SDGs) of the United Nations.
+Our sustainability goals are based on the ESG criteria – environmental, social and governance – as well as the Sustainable Development Goals (SDGs) of the United Nations, the Paris Agreement on Climate Change and the Swiss government’s Energy Strategy 2050.

-Our sustainability strategy is based on the question of how we can create value for our stakeholders and which issues are particularly important for them and for our short, medium and long-term business success.
-In addition, we evaluate financial and non-financial issues that have a significant impact on economic, social and environmental development using a materiality analysis.
-This approach reflects our understanding of sustainable business management and provides the basis for our sustainability reporting (GRI 102-49).
+Our sustainability goals and measures are based on the question of how we can create value for our stakeholders and which issues are particularly important for them and for our short, medium and long-term business success.
+Using materiality analysis, we evaluate and define the financial and non-financial topics that will have a significant impact on general economic, social and environmental developments.
+On this basis, we develop the goals that we include in our sustainability roadmap for implementation.
+These are based on the six capitals «stakeholders, finance, infrastructure, innovation, ecology and employees» of the «integrated reporting» approach.
+This procedure reflects our understanding of sustainable business management and provides the basis for our sustainability reporting (GRI 102-49).

 The United Nations’ Sustainable Development Goals (SDGs) are part of the Agenda 2030 for sustainable development.
 To integrate our commitment and the corresponding Key Performance Indicators (KPIs) into this global level, we have defined which SDGs can be most significantly influenced by our business activities.